sankarshanmukhopadhyay/patient-identity-taskforce/README.md

-# patient-identity-ecosystem
+# patient-identity-taskforce
-Welcome to the Patient Identity Ecosystem.
-This ecosystem project is sponsored by Patient Identity Task Force within the EFWG.
+Welcome to the Patient Identity Ecosystem Taskforce Repository.

+This repo is sponsored by Patient Identity Task Force within the EFWG.

+The purpose of this repo is to manage the development of deliverables that can be consumed by prospective **Patient Identity Ecosystems**.

+In particuilar, several deliverable types will be produced such as:

+* Best Practices
+* Implementation Plans